Introduction

 Treatment / Management

 Platelet-rich plasma (PRP) injections are also under investigation as a potential treatment that promotes collagen production and tissue regeneration by releasing growth factors.[34]
-While some studies report modest improvement in skin texture and appearance, high-quality evidence remains limited, and PRP should be considered an adjunct rather than a first-line therapy.(B2)
+Although some studies report modest improvements in skin texture and appearance, high-quality evidence is limited, and PRP should be considered an adjunct rather than a first-line therapy.
+When using any of these modalities, obtaining standardized pretreatment and posttreatment photographs is important.
+Additionally, photographs should be taken at 6 and 12 months after the treatment course.
+Many published reports lack standardized imaging and long-term follow-up, limiting the assessment of treatment efficacy.
+(B2)

 Differential Diagnosis